 '''

-% Simple example of XML markup using TXL

-% This time we're marking up C++

-include "Cpp.Grm"

-% Simplified syntax of XML tags

-define xmltag

-< [id] >

-end define

-define endxmltag

-</ [id] >

-end define

-% Allow statements to be marked up

-redefine expression

-[xmltag] [expression] [endxmltag]

-end define

-% Example rule to mark up interesting statements

-rule markExpressionsUsing InterestingId [id]

-% Mark only outermost expressions, and only once

-skipping [expression]

-replace $ [expression]

-E [expression]

-% It's an interesting one if it uses the interesting thing

-deconstruct [id] E

-InterestingId

-<interesting> E </interesting>

-end rule

-Fig. 19.
-Generic XML Source Markup (adapted from [14])

 function toplevelleftright

 rule topdownleftrightrescan

 % Left-right top level no rescan

 % Top-down left-right rescan

 replace [repeat T]

 replace [T]

 Instance [T]

 Instance [T]

 RightContext [repeat T]

+by

+by

 Instance [dotransform]

+end rule

 Instance [dotransform]

-end rule

 RightContext [toplevelleftright]

 rule bottomuprightleftrescan

 end function

 % Bottom-up right-left with rescan

 rule bottomupleftrightrescan

 replace [repeat T]

 % Bottom-up left-right rescan

 Instance [T]

 replace [repeat T]

 RightContext [repeat T]

 Instance [T]

 construct NewRightContext [repeat T]

 RightContext [repeat T]

 RightContext [bottomuprightleftrescan]

+by

+by

 Instance [bottomupleftrightrescan]

 Instance [bottomuprightleftrescan]

 [dotransform]

 [dotransform]

 RightContext

 NewRightContext

 end rule

 end rule

 '''

-Fig. 20.
+Fig. 21.
 Sample Traversal Paradigms

-gramming paradigm.
+falls out naturally from the functional programming paradigm.
 TXL functions and rules are applied explicitly to scopes consisting of bound variables selected from the patterns matched by the functions and rules that invoke them.
 As pure functions these subrules cannot see any other part of the input, and their scope is necessarily limited to the subtree to which they are applied.

-In TXL rewriting strategies are expressed as an integral part of the functional decomposition of the rules.
-While generalized abstract strategies and traversals are a certainly a concept, TXL has no ability to directly express them in the sense of Stratego.
-In future it would be natural to address this by adding second-order functions and rules to the language.
+In TXL rewriting strategies are intentionally expressed as an integral part of the functional decomposition of the rules.
+While generalized abstract strategies and traversals are a certainly a valuable and important new concept, TXL has no ability to directly express them in the reusable sense of Stratego.
+In future it would be natural to address this by adding higher-order functions and rules (using function and rule parameters) to the language.
+A first implementation of this idea has recently been demonstrated in ETXL[50].

-5.9 Contextualized Rules and Native Patterns
+5.9 Contextualized Rules

-It is frequently the case that rules need to be parameterized by a previous context, for example in a transformation that inlines functions or folds expressions.
-Stratego [33] has recently introduced the notion of dynamic rules to address this situation by allowing for rules parameterized by context to be generated and applied on the fly as part of a transformation.
+It is frequently the case that rules need to be parameterized by a previous context, for example in a transformation that inlines functions, traces dataflow or folds expressions.
+Stratego[54] has recently introduced the notion of dynamic rules[10] to address this situation by allowing for rules parameterized by context to be generated and applied on the fly as part of a transformation.

 As we have already seen (Figure 9), in the functional programming paradigm of TXL parameters bound from previous contexts in higher level rules or patterns can be explicitly passed to subrules, allowing for arbitrary contextualization in the natural functional programming style.